chrplr/PCBS/docs/scratch/Starting-from-Scratch.rst

 Program 001
 ~~~~~~~~~~~

-In the ‘motion’ group, take the instruction ‘turn 15 degrees’ and drag
+In the ‘motion’ group, take the instruction ``turn 15 degrees`` and drag
 it onto the ‘Scripts’ panel.

 |image1|

-Double-Click repeatedly on the block ‘turn 15 degrees’, you should see
+Double-Click repeatedly on the block ``turn 15 degrees``, you should see
 the cat (‘sprite 1’) rotate.

 In Scratch, when one double-clicks an instruction in the ‘Scripts’